Nominal Type Theory by Nullary Internal Parametricity: Parametric Nominal Type Theory (PNTT)

-We note that $\Box_0$ is the base category of the Schanuel sheaf topos \cite[\S 6.3]{pitts-nominal-sets} which is equivalent to the category of nominal sets \cite{pitts-nominal-sets} used to model FreshMLTT \cite{DBLP:journals/entcs/PittsMD15}.
-The sheaf-condition requires that presheaves $\Gamma : \Box_0\op \to \Set$ preserve pullbacks, i.e.\ compatible triples in $\Gamma_{U \uplus V} \to \Gamma_{U \uplus V \uplus W} \leftarrow \Gamma_{U \uplus W}$ have a unique preimage in $\Gamma_U$.
+We note that $\Box_0$ is the base category (carrier of the site) of the Schanuel sheaf topos~\cite[\S 6.3]{pitts-nominal-sets} which is equivalent to the category of nominal sets~\cite{pitts-nominal-sets}, used to model FreshMLTT~\cite{DBLP:journals/entcs/PittsMD15}.
+The sheaf condition requires that presheaves $\Gamma : \Box_0\op \to \rmSet$ preserve pullbacks, i.e.\ compatible triples in $\Gamma_{U \uplus V} \to \Gamma_{U \uplus V \uplus W} \leftarrow \Gamma_{U \uplus W}$ have a unique preimage in $\Gamma_U$.
 Conceptually, if a cell $\gamma \in \Gamma_{U \uplus V \uplus W}$ is both fresh for $V$ and for $W$, then it is fresh for $V \uplus W$, with unique evidence.
 This property is not available internally in nullary PTT, nor do we have the impression that it is important to add it, so we content ourselves by modeling types as \emph{pre}sheaves over $\Box_0$.

-The semantics of the primitives and inference rules of nullary CH are then straightforwardly adapted (and often simplified) to our model.